sentclose/sentc-docs/docs/guide/e2ee/group.md

 ::::

-To fetch more invites just pass in the last fetched item from the function:
+To fetch more invites pass in the last fetched item from the function:

 :::: tabs#p